 With items #2, 3 and 4, claim your listing and check to make sure content is accurate.

 It’s safe to say that most online searches for restaurants and bars are location-based.
-From these, consumers further narrow their dining decision based on menu options.
+From there, consumers further narrow their dining decision based on menu options.
 Dietary restrictions and party size, especially, come into play at this stage.

 It’s critically important that your website showcase your food and drink menu(s).
 Menus are key influencers in the consumer decision-making process.
 It’s highly likely that your website’s (menu) content can be easily updated.
 All that should be needed is admin access and a little training.
 Then you’ll only ever need to keep one set of menus updated.

 With Google My Business, Yelp and TripAdvisor, when possible, include a link to your menu or reference that menus are available on your website within your listing.
 All roads should lead to one resource.

 Several years ago, a major travel review website conducted a study and, not surprisingly, the results concluded that “More consumers than ever use and trust online review sites and social media for recommendations on where to eat – both at home and while traveling.”

 The desire of Yelp and TripAdvisor is to drive traffic to their respective websites and to sell advertising.
 Their success is determined by their ability to appear high in search engine results.